The TFE Terraform provider can codify your Terraform Cloud workspaces, teams and processes.

 - a Google Cloud (GCP) account with access to Compute Admin and Kubernetes Engine Admin

-- a Terraform Cloud with the Team plan or Terraform Enterprise account
+- a Terraform Cloud with the Standard plan or Terraform Enterprise account

 - a Terraform Cloud user.
 Refer to Manage Permissions in Terraform Cloud to learn how to invite a user to a Terraform Cloud organization.